NoahMeissner/NoahMeissner/README.md

 # 🙋🏻 Noah Maximillian Meissner:
-<h3 align="center">Student for Media Informatics 💻 and Information Science 📊📈 at the University of Regensburg</h3>
+<h3 align="center">Student for Information Science 📊📈 at the University of Regensburg</h3>

 ---

 👋 Greetings and welcome to my Github profile,

-I am Noah, a dedicated 22-year-old student pursuing a degree in Media Informatics and Information Science at the University of Regensburg. 📚🎓 My academic journey is anchored in a profound interest in artificial intelligence and its implications across diverse domains.
+I am Noah, a dedicated 22-year-old student pursuing a degree in Information Science at the University of Regensburg. 📚🎓 My academic journey is anchored in a profound interest in artificial intelligence and its implications across diverse domains.

 Within the tapestry of technology, I have found my passion in comprehending the intricacies of AI. 🤖💡 It is my belief that the symbiotic relationship between AI and software development holds the potential to elevate projects to unprecedented heights of innovation and efficiency.